whereissam/solana-hackathon-Mar25/maps/Readme.md

 ## Contributing

-We welcome contributions to the Unify Giving Project!
+We welcome contributions to the Unify Compass Project!
 Please feel free to submit issues or pull requests.

 ## License